Welcome to IT Band Pain: Myth v Reality!

 Though hip strengthening is an important part of ITB rehab programs, it’s not 100% clear that hip muscle weakness directly causes ITB pain.
 Studies of muscle weakness haven’t been able to show much of a difference in hip muscle strength between runners with and without ITB pain.
 It’s possible that relative weakness of hip muscles contributes, but doesn’t directly cause, ITB pain.
 Errors in training progressions, variations in running mechanics, and poor muscular control of the leg during running likely contribute more to the risk of ITB pain than hip muscle weakness.

-So the answer to your ITB pain is not to stretch and roll it over and over to try to reduce friction.
+So the answer to your ITB pain is not to stretch and roll it over and over to try to reduce friction – the answer is to increase the ability of your muscles to tolerate all the demands placed on them by daily activities.
 If you’ve been struggling with IT band pain for weeks or even months, give us a call or send us a message today to find out how we can help.
+For immediate changes in your discomfort, check out our tips for daily improvement in knee pain.

 Chaudhry, H., Bukiet, B., Ji, Z., Stecco, A., & Findley, T. W. (2014).
 Deformations experienced in the human skin, adipose tissue, and fascia in osteopathic manipulative medicine.
 The Journal of the American Osteopathic Association, 114(10), 780-787.